Teitelbaum, Buckman family fonds

 LanguageFrench, English, German, Flemish, Danish, Dutch

 System of ArrangementFonds was arranged based on categories established when the records were first donated to the VHEC.
 Item-level descriptions are based on legacy Filemaker Pro database records.
 Select item descriptions only have been input into Collective Access.
-Other items have been digitized and scans used to illustrate fonds, series and file-level descriptions.
+Other items have been digitized and scans used to illustrate fonds and series-level descriptions.
 Consult the archivist for more information.

 RightsMaterials available for research and education purposes only.
 Permission to publish, copy or otherwise use these materials must be obtained from the VHEC.